By Jerry Wilkinson

 Merlin continued as the Tavernier postmaster for ten years until his brother, Robert Harold Albury succeeded him, on July 31, 1926.
 Harold Albury built a two-story frame building in 1926 that still remains at about mile marker 91.8, oceanside.
 The first floor served as the post office and store, and the Alburys lived on the second floor.

 On April 1, 1953, Merlin and Harold's nephew, Paul Everett Albury, assumed the position as the Tavernier postmaster.
 Everett said, "I turned down the job the first time, but I took the job after my uncle Robert asked me to reconsider."
-Rural postal delivery began for the Tavernier postal area about 1960 meaning house numbers (street addresses) had to be assigned.
+Rural postal delivery began for the Tavernier postal area about 1960.

 The post office remained in the two-story frame building until 1961, when it was moved across the highway in a leased small concrete building at mile marker 91.9 bayside.
 Everett Albury retired May 13, 1983, ending 57 years of Albury reign over the Tavernier post office.
 In 1999 it moved again to another leased location in the Tavernier Towne Shopping Center.